I’ve listened to a lot of personal development audiobooks over the years.

 - Make Gratefulness a Way of Life.
 Try practicing gratitude when you first wake up and just before you go to sleep.
 In doing so, you retrain your brain to think in more positive terms.

 - Surround Yourself With Positive People.
 Negative people sap your energy by complaining and always focusing on the downside.
-Positive people will reinforce your optimism and help you see the sunny side — even when life sends rainclouds your way.
+Positive people will reinforce your optimism and help you see the sunny side – even when life sends rainclouds your way.
+In the absence of positive role models, train yourself to think positively with inspirational quotes – like these inspirational quotes from Janice Wald’s Mostly Blogging.

 - Think Positively About Your Finances.
 Try these positive habits to improve your finances through purely practical ways.